JustinTimperio/warp-cli/README.md

 ### Utilities
 Warp-CLI provides a number of utilities to streamline the daily use of WTD when sending files in high frequency.

+- -cp, --custom_parms: Inject any additional parameters available from `wdt --help`.\
+    `warp -f /dir/to/receive source_ssh /dir/to/send -c '-skip_writes=true -start_port=12345'`
 - -m, --macro: Execute a custom macro from /var/app/warp-cli/config/ by name.\
     `warp -m macro_name`
 - -gm, --gen_macro: Enter your transfer command as normal and include the gen_macro with a name for your new macro.\
     `warp -gm macro_name -f source_ssh /dir/to/fetch /dir/to/receive -tr 16 -ri 10000 -ow true`
-- -cp, --custom_parms: Inject any additional parameters available from `wdt --help`.\
-    `warp -f /dir/to/receive source_ssh /dir/to/send -c '-skip_writes=true -start_port=12345'`
 - -d, --daemon: Start a permanent receiver daemon on a local directory and export a file containing the connection URL and meta-data.\
     `warp --daemon /dir/to/receive`
 - -i, --install: Attempt to install WDT and dependencies.\
-    `warp -i /var/app/warp-cli`
+    `warp --install`
+- -ri, --remote_install: Attempt to install WDT and dependencies on a remote machine.\
+    `warp -ri ssh.alias /dir/to/install`
 - -rm, --uninstall: Uninstall Warp-CLI and config files.\
     `warp --uninstall`

 ## Setup - _STILL UNDER DEVELOPMENT_
 Since WDT requires multiple dependencies, Warp-CLI attempts to provide a fully automated installation process for as many linux flavors as possible.
-If your flavor is not supported, please refer to the [manual install documentation,](https://github.com/facebook/wdt/blob/master/build/BUILD.md) Once you install WDT and its dependencies Warp-CLI will function normally.
+If your flavor is not supported, please refer to the [manual install documentation](https://github.com/facebook/wdt/blob/master/build/BUILD.md).
+Once you install WDT and its dependencies Warp-CLI will function normally.

 ### Automatic Installation
 To install WDT and Warp-CLI automatically on your machine: